ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ### `test`

-Allows executing unit tests for the package, specified in the `tests/` directory.
+Allows executing unit tests for the package specified in the `tests/` directory.
 The command accepts the following modifiers:

 * `--coverage` &ndash; to create the code coverage report,
 * `--watch` &ndash; to observe the source files (the command does not end after executing tests),